dnlbowers/Vape-Store/TESTING.md

 |passed | **Add a product** so that I can **add new products to the store.**
 |:---:|:---|
 |&check;| Product can be added via the admin panel and is visible in the store front end.
-|&check;| Newly added item had full functionality of pre existing items.
+|&check;| Newly added items had full functionality of pre-existing items.

 |passed | **Edit a product** so that I can **update the details of a product.**
 |:---:|:---|
 |&check;| Product can be edited via the admin panel and is visible in the store front end.
-|&check;| Quick edited can be made from the front end only by super users.
+|&check;| Quick edits can only be made from the front end by super users.

 |passed | **Delete a product** so that I can **remove products that are no longer for sale.**
 |:---:|:---|
 |&check;| Product can be deleted via the admin panel and is no longer visible in the store front end.
-|&check;| Quick delete can be made from the front end only by super users.
+|&check;| Quick delete can only be made from the front end by super users.
-|&check;| product cannot be deleted by non superuser using the url.
+|&check;| product cannot be deleted by non-superuser using the URL.

 |passed | **Add a promotion** so that I can **add new promotions to the store.**
 |:---:|:---|
 |&check;| Promotion can be added via the admin panel and is visible in the store front end.
 |&check;| Start sale function in the admin panel set has sale to true.
 |&check;| Remove sale function in the admin panel set has sale to false.
-|&check;| 10% discount function works to reduce the discounted price to 10% less.
+|&check;| 10% discount function reduces the discounted price to 10% less.
-|&check;| 20% discount function works to reduce the discounted price to 20% less.
+|&check;| 20% discount function reduces the discounted price to 20% less.
-|&check;| 30% discount function works to reduce the discounted price to 30% less.
+|&check;| 30% discount function reduces the discounted price to 30% less.
-|&check;| 40% discount function works to reduce the discounted price to 40% less.
+|&check;| 40% discount function reduces the discounted price to 40% less.
-|&check;| 50% discount function works to reduce the discounted price to 50% less.
+|&check;| 50% discount function reduces the discounted price to 50% less.
-|&check;| Price comes from discounted price when has sale is true.
+|&check;| Price comes from the discounted price when has sale is True.
 |&check;| Price comes from RRP when has sale is false.
 |&check;| Sale actions taken in the back end are visible on the front end via product cards and details pages.